CORRECTED-GLOBAL MARKETS-Deutsche Bank fine risk compounds miserable week for Europe

 The week's big anxiety that the low interest rate and mass money printing tactics of the major central banks might be losing their potency looked like it had been put on hold, however.

-The difference between what investors demand to hold 10- or 30-year government bonds compared to short-term 2-year debt has been climbing sharply, but yields fell broadly after Thursday's lacklustre retail sales data.
+The difference between what investors demand to hold 10- or 30-year government bonds compared to short-term 2-year debt has been climbing sharply, but yields fell broadly on Friday after Thursday's lacklustre U.S. retail sales data.

 That also kept the dollar on course for a second week of falls against the yen as it dropped below 102 yen.
 Both the Fed and the Bank of Japan hold policy meetings next week that will be closely watched by markets.